-Nonni’s Moon – Review and Author Interview
+Nonni’s Moon – Book Review and Author Interview

 Julia Inserro is the author of Nonni’s Moon, a new picture book for kids.
 If your children (or you!) live far from close family or friends, this delightful story will help bridge that distance.
 Whatever the reason you live far from your loved ones, this poignant tale offers children a coping mechanism to deal with the emotions inherent in missing someone special.